-Tazewell County is requesting a total of \$996,323, which is the value of the total project cost.
-The project serves a low-income area with a nature-based solution and meets the maximum dollar threshold to qualify to have the 5% match considered to be waived.
-The funding will support the implementation of the detailed work plan outlined in the Scope of Work Narrative.
+Tazewell County is requesting a total of \$194,144 (90% of total project cost estimate) in funding over the proposed period of performance.
+The funding will support the implementation of the detailed work plan and scope outlined in the Scope of Work Narrative.

-Funds Available
+Amount of Funds Available